prathyu241/TerraformAutoscaling/README.md

 # Objective

-The primary objective of this project is to create a robust and scalable architecture for a web application that can handle traffic fluctuations and ensure high availability.
+The primary objective of this project is to create a robust and scalable architecture for a web application which can handle traffic fluctuations and ensure high availability.
 It uses a combination of AWS services to achieve this goal.

 # AWS Services Used
 -VPC